-Homework: Homework assignments will be posted on a regular basis.
-Only part of the homework will be graded, but all questions can be important for exams.
-Solutions will be posted shortly after the due date of each homework.
-Homework should be submitted at the beginning of the lecture on its due date.
+Homework: Homework assignments are due on Fridays.
+Due to the current pandemic situation, ONLINE SUBMISSION ONLY until further notice, hand-write and scan your homework, submit as PDF, DOCX or image.
+You can type up homework but it's not recommend for own interest of time (unless you do want to practice Latex).
+Paper homework submitted in-person will not be accepted.
+Only part of each homework assignment will be graded, but all questions can be important for exams.
+Solutions will be posted after the due date of each homework.
+Homework should be due at the beginning of the lecture on its due date.
 No late homework accepted.

 You may discuss the problems with each other in general terms, but you must write your own homework solutions.
-Late submissions will not be accepted.
 Starting and trying to get help early will be helpful.
 Academic misconduct of any sort will not be tolerated.
 Please review OSU's policies at http://studentaffairs.osu.edu/csc/.

 Exams: All exams are closed-book.
 You are allowed one piece of double-sided A4/US-letter size cheat sheet of your own making for Exam 1, two pieces for Exam 2 and three pieces for Final Exam; plus a calculator without communication functions.
 No other assistance is permitted.
-Exams will cover materials up to the exam date.
+Exams will cover materials up to the exam date unless otherwise specified.
 Exam 2 will emphasize on contents since Exam 1.
 Final Exam is comprehensive and may test materials throughout the entire course in a balanced fashion.